iqraabdulrauf/ll/README.md

 "# iqra-portfolio"

-A simple SPA Portfolio template for developer/designers built with React.
-Use it to showcase your work, testimonials and other information to clients.
+A simple SPA Portfolio template built with React.

 ## How to use
 1. Clone/Download the repo.